LeiSaar/Web-Projects/fontend/htmlCssJs/travelAgency/README.md

 # Website with Video Background and Responsive Navigation Sidebar
-This is website with video background, where a video is played automatically.
+This is a website with video background, where a video is played automatically.
 When the screen becomes smaller, the navigation links will be hidden, and the menu icon will be displayed, when we can toggle it to get a sidebar with the navigation links.

 ###  My Thoughts on Toggling Navigation Sidebars
 When the screen is very big, we can hide the mobile navigation elements.
 With the help of a menu icon, we can toggle a sidebar that contains the navigation links that are normally displayed on larger screens.